 For startups looking for a more permanent location, there are numerous options worth checking out.
 The Market Center at 230 Fifth Avenue is a Beaux-Arts building with stunning Manhattan and the Empire Building views.
 The Class B property at 11 West 19th Street has been recently renovated to meet the needs of modern creative tenants.
 Other solid picks include 115 Fifth Avenue, 902 Broadway, 928 Broadway, and 200 Fifth Avenue.
 Last but not least, the Flatiron Building will offer Class A office space for rent once renovations are complete.
 The Flatiron District has something for everyone, offering spaces ranging from 2,300-square-foot small offices to full-floor lofts of more than 5,000 square feet.

-Chelsea has gradually transformed from a former manufacturing hub into one of the most sought-after markets for technology companies and startups.
-It’s a perfect destination for creatives, home to more than 200 art galleries and riddled with restaurants, shops, and museums.
-Its unrivaled location close to Madison Square Garden, the Whitney Museum, Hudson Yards, the Vessel, Penn Station, and the High Line makes it an ideal fit for young entrepreneurs who value walkability and accessibility to alternative transportation options.
+Chelsea has gradually transformed from a former manufacturing hub into one of the most popular markets for technology companies and startups.
+It’s a perfect destination for creative individuals, being home to more than 200 art galleries and riddled with restaurants, shops, and museums.
+Its unrivaled location is close to Madison Square Garden, the Whitney Museum, Hudson Yards, the Vessel, Penn Station, and the High Line, which makes it a great fit for young entrepreneurs who value walkability and access to alternative transportation options.

 Chelsea is the perfect choice for technology startups looking to rent open-floor, flexible office space with an industrial feel.
-Its former manufacturing warehouses and buildings have been converted to modern and creative office space that is highly desirable for tech firms.
+Its former manufacturing warehouses and buildings have been converted to modern and creative office space.
 Perhaps Chelsea’s most well-known tech resident is Google, which owns the sprawling 2.9 million-square-foot building at 111 Eighth Avenue, the Chelsea Market building right across the street, and the Milk Building at 450 West 15th Street.
 Google’s constant expansion in Chelsea has attracted other tech companies to the area, including Knotel, Verizon, Apple, Playbuzz, Sidewalk Labs, Nielsen, Samsung, and Venmo, among many others.

 Where to find startup office space in Chelsea